David Headley was a mystery, remains a mystery, but where is he

 The mystery called David Headley:

-After his arrest there was news that his Moroccon wife, Faiza Outalha had complained about him to the FBI, but it was never taken seriously.
+After his arrest, there was news that his Moroccon wife, Faiza Outalha had complained about him to the FBI, but it was never taken seriously.

 When this correspondent had interviewed Faiza in 2011, she had said, "well, I lied about most of the things that I told them, and they understood that I was lying.
 But then yet with his previous DEA job, that I only found out about later, and with his prison record he had at the time that I went to them, he should have been targeted directly and immediately but he was moving freely and by then it was upsetting me because I had a case against him."

 Whether it came to information about his location or asking more questions than what he had already confessed, the US has been a nightmare to deal with for India.
 Even after reports of his assault came up, US Ambassador to India, Kenneth Juster remained to stay mum.
 On being asked what is the update on Headley, he chose not to answer and just walked away.